 what did you learn about the art work by copying it? based on your experience, what do you think copying might have taught artists in times/places where it was basic to art education?
 Bring your work and your statement to section.
 10 points.

-image occupying architecture? in shared spaces and shared visual codes?
+shared spaces and shared visual codes ?

 INTERMISSION | WINTER BREAK